medea/medea/README.md

 Runs a compaction process on the database files.
 Reduces size of data on disk.
 Deletes old log entries.

 `callback`: A function that takes an error parameter.

+### db.destroy(callback) / medea.destory(director, callback)

+Destroys the database.
+If the folder only includes medea-files, the folder is removed also otherwise only the medea-files are removed and the folder is kept.

 ## How it Works